-And you can sign up for their free webinar to explain how the course works, who they are, and how they grew their blog exponentially just a couple of years ago.
+And if you sign up for our newsletter, we will let you know when they launch their next webinar.
+This is where they explain how the course works, who they are, and how they grew their blog exponentially just a couple of years ago.

 These webinars only happen a few times per year.
 So check and see if there is one opening soon.
 (But if you want to get started right away, we may be able to get you in sooner.)

 All things considered, is starting a blog the best idea for extra income or even replacing your day job?

 That completely depends on your circumstances.

 While there is good money in blogging, it certainly doesn’t happen overnight.

 But if you are willing to grind it out for a year or two, you could potentially change the course of your career without going to night school or taking on a rigid second job.

 Great!
 Keep your eyes out for all of the resources some upcoming posts.
 And we will be including more details in our newsletter as well.

 In the meantime, we have already outlined our own niche.
 Read our post on How to Start an Outdoor Travel Blog.
 Read this before you make the same mistakes we did!